A guide to a successful NIYS experience

 Verbal announcements are made in each group during rehearsals.
 The weekly announcements will also be available on the Remind App.

-Orchestra managers will use e-mail to communicate information to parents and musicians in their groups.
+Orchestra conductors/managers will use e-mail to communicate information to parents and musicians in their groups.
 Please make sure we have your current e-mail address and keep us informed of any changes.